lioneaglesolutions/docs-2/expectations.md

 <a name="expect-toBeLessThanOrEqual"></a>
 ### `toBeLessThanOrEqual($expected)`

-Asserts that the value is lesser than or equal to the expected one:
+Asserts that the `$value` is lesser than or equal to the expected one.

 ```php
 expect($count)->toBeLessThanOrEqual(2);